paolodragone/pymzn/docs/source/quick_start.rst

 behavior.
 You can specify arguments to pass to the solver as additional keyword arguments in the ``minizinc`` function.
-For instance, using the argument ``time`` for Gecode, it will set a time cut-off (in milliseconds) for the problem solving.
+For instance, using the argument ``time`` for Gecode, it will set a time cut-off (in milliseconds) for the problem solving:

 ::